Welcome to the guide for hosting Fright.

 REZZING

-When you found the space you need, you need to rez the map.
+Once you have found the perfect space, it is time to rez the map.

-Make sure to wear your Fright HUD before your rez the map.
-If you did not do this, the map script will need to reset before the game can be started (no need to rerez the map though).
+Just make sure you are wearing your Fright HUD before you do.
+If you happen to forget, don’t worry.
+The map script will just need a quick reset before the game can start, so there is no need to rerez the map itself.

 SETTINGS